A641 Improvement Scheme

 Will you answer my last question?
 Thank you, West Yorkshire Authority, which works under the direction of directly elected Councillors, MP's, and Mayors for asnwering my other question about the DFT ownership of the Huddersfield Car Park Development consultation.
 I was asking about if Local Businesses will be given priority tether in the event of any public money being handed out to contractors in order to complete the construction and instalation of the site, instead of large PFI companies?
 Local workers should be given priority, alongside SME construction firms based in Yorkshire.
 Regards, The Youngest Parish Councillor in West Yorkshire.

-NoT_HaroldWilson asked 3 months agoThank your enquiry.
+NoT_HaroldWilson asked almost 2 years agoThank your enquiry.
 We apologise for the delay in our reply, we’ve received lots of questions and our team is working hard to respond to them all.Protecting the Natural Environment is a key strategic driver for the A641 and new tree planting is proposed along the A641 corridor; We are also resolute that every effort will be made to retain existing trees along the route.
 Wildflower and species rich grassland will be introduced where possible to bring biodiversity, sustainability and colour into the scheme.In respect to your query about local businesses, the A641 project team are committed to ensuring the scheme directly benefits from local skills and boosts employment and growth.
 We will work with local and regional partners, including the district procurement teams, to create suitable opportunities to engage with local trades to inform them about upcoming work so they can prepare in advance to maximise opportunities.
 We have contracted to deliver a series of ‘Meet the Buyer’ events for local businesses to stimulate access to local procurement and the A641 project team will shape smaller packages of work, where reasonably practical, to make it more be accessible to smaller local businesses to benefit communities within the local economy.
 We thank you for your interest and we welcome any thoughts and ideas you might have to help us achieve our ambition.Calderdale Council also work with their partner Go4Growth who offer opportunities to SMEs and VCSE sector to better develop their skills in bidding for public sector business, and their support and events are provided to businesses free of charge.
 The support includes 121, masterclasses and workshops. -

 Where exactly do you expect people to park their cars in and around Brighouse?
 You do understand that many residential roads and streets were built in an age when people did not own cars and they therefore do not have driveways on which to park their cars.
 They need to park on the roads.
 This obsession with making "relaxing spaces" all in the name of saving the environment is not only impractical but will drive trade away from our lovely town (Brighouse).
 Why don't you put all this money into improving roads, building car parks and planting trees on green belt instead of building more houses!!